Optimal Transportation by Orthogonal Coupling Dynamics: Discussion

 Conceptually, what makes the OCD approach particularly appealing is that it is at cross-road of different topics: \begin{enumerate} \item The original problem of Monge-Kantorovich optimization, constrained on a set of couplings, is reduced to a dynamics whose evolution is controlled by the conditional expectation.
-The latter is solution of the regression problem, and thereby, the OCD provides a direct link between Bayesian regression and the optimal transportation. \item Using basic interaction rules, the dynamics gives a particle-type relaxation of independent samples, seeking their optimal coupling.
+The latter is the solution of the regression problem, and thereby, the OCD provides a direct link between Bayesian regression and the optimal transportation. \item Using basic interaction rules, the dynamics gives a particle-type relaxation of independent samples, seeking their optimal coupling.
 The notion of clustering, which arises from this coupling, resonates with models of opinion dynamics and offers a method for obtaining sparse representations of complex, high-dimensional datasets. \item The OCD framework has potential applications as the foundation for generative models.
 When combined with supervised learning, the learned maps could be employed to generate new datasets. \item Finally, the dynamics of OCD can be interpreted as a form of projected gradient descent, providing a novel approach through which optimization techniques constrained on a set of distributional coupling can be constructed. \end{enumerate} From numerical point of view, the model has favorable scaling behaviour.
-In the most basic form, it scales linearly with number of data points as well as dimension of distributional support, making OCD competitive in comparison to the state-of-the-art random map algorithms as well as direct linear programming approach.
-This powerful computational efficiency enables us to treat distributional learning problems over more complex and higher dimensional settings. \\ \ \\ {\bf Limitations.} The current treatment of conditional expectation exhibits diffusive behaviour which can deteriorate marginal distributions with sharp features.
-More elaborated approaches, e.g. deployment of Gaussian Processes or Neural Nets as hypothesis class of the conditional expectation, may alleviate this issue, at least to some degree, though likely at the cost of increased computational complexity.
-In addition, moment constraints of the marginal distributions can be leveraged to enforce the marginal densities of OCD to remain close to the initial condition, and hence reducing the numerical dispersion.
-Another issue that requires further investigation is the optimal choice of $\epsilon$.
-Although we carried out extensive numerical tests, see Sec.~ \ref{sec:find_opt_eps} in Supplementary Information, we believe computing the conditional expectation efficiently is a separate task by itself.
-These trade-offs between accuracy and efficiency are interesting areas for future research on OCD.
-From a theoretical standpoint, our understanding of the underlying dynamics remains incomplete.
-While we provided some important theoretical results on OCD, questions such as the well-posedness of OCD and its convergence towards optimal solution are still unresolved and require further exploration. \\ \ \\ {\bf Broader Context.} The presented dynamics, along with devised non-parametric basis-free algorithm, gives a means to pair up distinct data-sets, through a dynamics whose increment is a functional of the distribution.
-This is a prototype of McKean-Vlasov processes, which offer further generalizability, compared to the conventional regression, due its non-local dependency on the distribution.
-We believe this development holds implications which could go beyond the context of optimal transport, specifically given recent attention towards McKean-Vlasov universal approximators emerging in data-driven trainable models \cite{yang2024neural,atanackovic2024meta}.
+In the most basic form, it scales nearly linear with number of data points as well as dimension of distributional support, making OCD competitive in comparison to the state-of-the-art random map algorithms as well as direct linear programming approach.
+This powerful computational efficiency enables us to treat distributional learning problems over more complex and higher dimensional settings. \\ \ \\ A crucial structural property of OCD, initialized by independent samples, is that the induced correlations remain symmetric and positive semidefinite.
+While this constitutes an interesting feature for randomized transport maps, it also implies that OCD, in its current deterministic formulation, does not in general recover the optimal coupling whenever the latter exhibits intrinsic asymmetries in its transport structure.
+In this sense, the symmetry constraint acts as an implicit bias, different in nature from the entropic bias induced by Schrödinger bridge or Sinkhorn-type methods (e.g.\ \cite{leonard2013survey,cuturi2013sinkhorn,chen2021stochastic}).
+Whereas entropic algorithms favor couplings close to product measures, the OCD dynamics bias the evolution toward symmetric correlation structures.\\ \ \\ The instability of suboptimal stationary solutions suggests a natural direction for relaxing this constraint: introducing controlled randomization into the dynamics, to explore the coupling space more flexibly.
+We anticipate that stochastic perturbations, e.g. in the form of annealing of the projected Langevin dynamics \cite{conforti2023projected} may allow OCD-type flows to escape symmetric couplings and reach more general stationary couplings.
+A systematic theoretical characterization of the marginal distributions and structural conditions under which OCD recovers the optimal transport map remains an open research direction.